 Meanwhile, an aircraft manufacturer will typically keep production data for several decades after the last flight of an aircraft type.
 With a modern aircraft – such as the Boeing 787 or the Airbus A350 – producing up to half a terabyte of data per flight, IoT storage demands could be vast.

 Then there are the kinds of data businesses capture from the edge.
 Some information, such as sensor readings, is structured and can reside in a database.

 Other systems, however, create vast quantities of unstructured data, primarily video and photography, but also audio files.
 IT departments will need to separate raw storage and long-term archiving needs from the need for quick access to metadata so that users can find imagery in the event of a systems failure or security incident.

-“Video surveillance is a good example of data that seems simple but has a larger file size and needs to be stored for a long time,” says Yann Lepant, technology MD at Accenture UK.
+“Video surveillance is a good example of data that seems simple but has a larger file size and needs to be stored for a long time,” says Yann Lepant, managing director of Accenture Technology.

 “CCTV, for instance, has become much cheaper and more prevalent, to the point where it’s now often bundled up with cloud storage.
 Cameras tend to produce very high volumes of data, and whilst cloud storage might come cheap, it could certainly rack up.”

 But, rather than buy ever more storage, businesses are starting to become smarter about the way they use IoT and edge data.

 Part of the answer is to store – and process – more data at the edge.
 Another is to focus more on data analysis, and push analysis to the edge too.